roverxio/toadplatform/README.md

    ```
    cargo sqlx prepare --database-url $DATABASE_URL
    ```
    and add the generated files or the github workflow will fail.
 Files will be generated under `bundler/.sqlx`

-By default, the server uses "Staging.toml" as the config file.
-If you want to use a different config file, set the `RUN_ENV` environment variable to the path of the config file. `RUN_ENV` can be one of:
-1. Development
-2. Production
-3. Staging

 The project does not come with a "Production.toml", but you can create one and use it.
 The config file should be in the same format as "Development.toml".